IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 Using  `defer` ensures that the connection is closed when exiting.

-The rest of the Go code, as with previous examples, opens a channel, creates the exchange and sends a message.
+The rest of the Go code, as with previous examples, opens a channel, creates the exchange, and sends a message.

 ```go
 	message := "This is not a message, this is a go tribute to a message"